ShaoRou459/QuickAI/README.md

 ### Configuration

-1. Click the extension icon in the toolbar or right-click any selected text and go to AI Assistant menu
+1. Click the QuickAI icon in the toolbar or right-click any selected text and go to AI Assistant menu
 2. Click "Open Settings" (or navigate to the extension settings)
 3. Configure your API settings:
    - **Base URL**: OpenAI API endpoint (default: `https://api.openai.com/v1`)